 Services & Departments

 For all other community center contacts please call the municipal office.
-Information for all centres is also available on the Library Website Calendar.

 The Hastings Heritage Trail

 The Hastings Heritage Trail is a four-season, multi-use recreational trail that follows an old railway line linking Hastings County.
 The Trail is open year-round and boasts a number of parking lots and access points along the route.

 It welcomes hikers, cyclists, horseback riders, and recreational vehicle operators.
 Trails in Hastings County consist of a 156-km ribbon of land stretching from Glen Ross to Lake St. Peter, connecting them to the waterways of the Trent Canal System in the south and the edge of Algonquin Park in the north.

 Lake St. Peter Provincial Park